SciNim/numericalnim/README.md

 - `cumtrapz` - Uses the trapezoidal rule to integrate both functions and discrete points but it outputs a seq of the integral values at provided x-values.
 - `cumsimpson` - Uses Simpson's rule to integrate both functions and discrete points but it outputs a seq of the integral values at provided x-values.
 - `gaussQuad` - Uses Gauss-Legendre Quadrature to integrate functions.
 Choose between 20 different accuracies by setting how many function evaluations should be made on each subinterval with the `nPoints` parameter (1 - 20 is valid options).
 - `adaptiveGauss` - Uses Gauss-Kronrod Quadrature to adaptivly integrate function.
+This is the recommended proc to use!
+It is the only one of the methods that supports using `Inf` and `-Inf` as integration limits.

 ## Usage
 Using the default parameters you need to provide one of these sets: